War Lord (novel): Plot summary

 When Uhtred neglects to inform Æthelstan of the meeting, Æthelstan mistrusts his old friend and mentor, and sets into motion a plan to seize Bebbanburg.
 He summons Uhtred and others to a gathering, then sends Aeldred, one of his advisers, and 200 men to Bebbanburg with a letter with a forgery of Uhtred's seal.
 Uhtred's estranged eldest son, Bishop Oswald, warns him, and Uhtred is able to race home before Aeldred arrives.
 Remaining hidden, he watches as Aeldred tries to bring his men into the fortress using the forgery, then sends Aeldred away.

 Later, he spreads rumours that he has found a treasure trove of gold.
 As he had hoped, this lures both Guthfrith and Aeldred into his trap.
 He captures and kills them, then blames their deaths on a Scottish raiding party. Æthelstan is not fooled.
 He brings an army to (seemingly) besiege Bebbanburg.
 However, this is just a ploy to deceive Constantine. Æthelstan, after reaching Bebbanburg, keeps marching his men further north, into Alba.
 However, though he advances all the way to the northern end of Britain, Constantine avoids meeting him in battle, and Æthelstan eventually has to return home.

 There is peace for three years.
 Then Anlaf, the most powerful Norse leader in Ireland, joins Constantine, Owain of Strath Clota, and others in invading Cumbria.
 There they challenge Æthelstan to a battle at a site they have chosen.
 Uhtred examines the spot carefully and realises that, while it favours the invaders, it also makes their battle plan obvious, and Uhtred believes Æthelstan can win if he follows Uhtred's advice. Æthelstan does, and though outnumbered, crushes his enemies after a hard-fought battle.

 Just before the battle, Æthelstan orders Uhtred to marry a rich, young widow so that he will have a strong, loyal man to guard his northern border.
 While Uhtred is content to be Lord of Bebbanburg, with his new wealth and lands extending from coast to coast, others start calling him the Lord of the North.

-Reception

-The book currently holds a rating of 4.60 out of 5 on Goodreads with 66% of a total 14,600 ratings being 5 stars.